bruscalia/tsp-grasp/README.md

 Greedy Randomized Adaptive Search Procedures (GRASP) are metaheuristics constituted by a hybridization of a semi-greedy procedure with a local search method.
 For more details please refer to Resende & Ribeiro (2016).

-Local search moves implemented were based on the work of Vidal et al. (2022).
+Local search moves implemented were based on the work of Vidal (2022).

 ## Contact